Inbibo/adonisfx_docs/docs/maya/tools.md

 ## Paint Tool

 The **AdonisFX Paint Tool** is meant to be used for the manipulation of the paintable attributes of the AdnSkin, AdnMuscle and AdnRibbonMuscle deformers.
-Its functionalities are very similar to the standard Maya paint tool functionalities plus the ability to paint attributes with multiple influences (e.g. attachment constraints) where a single vertex can adopt a different weight value for the same attribute driven by multiple influent external objects.
+Its functionalities are very similar to the standard Maya paint tool functionalities plus the ability to paint attributes with multiple influences (e.g. transform attachment constraints) where a single vertex can adopt a different weight value for the same attribute driven by multiple influent external objects.
 Also, it ensures the normalization of dependent attributes like hard, soft and slide constraints in AdnSkin deformer.

 <figure>
   <img src="images/paint_tool.png" caption="AdonisFX Paint Tool">
   <figcaption><b>Figure 5</b>: AdonisFX Paint Tool</figcaption>
 </figure>

 The use of this tool is required for the correct setup of skin, muscle and ribbon muscle solvers.
 After every stroke, the internal logic processes the painted map and updates all dependent maps to keep the configuration of the solver safe.
-For example, if we paint the influence of one attachment of an AdnMuscle which has two attachments assigned, then the tool will update the weights of the other attachment to ensure that the addition of both is normalized at each vertex.
+For example, if we paint the influence of one target of an AdnMuscle which has two targets assigned, then the tool will update the weights of the other target to ensure that the addition of both is normalized at each vertex.
 The same applies if we paint hard constraints of an AdnSkin deformer: the soft and slide constraints maps will be updated internally to keep the addition of the three maps normalized.
 Thanks to this logic, switching attributes (see Figure 7) or selecting influences (see Figure 8) from the AdonisFX Paint Tool provides automatic feedback to the user of the current status of all the maps.

 > [!NOTE]
 > AdnSimshape does not require this tool.
 Its paintable maps can be manipulated through the standard Maya paint context.